puppetlabs/puppet-docs/source/puppetdb/1/repl.markdown

 PuppetDB includes a remote REPL interface, which is disabled by default.

-This is mostly of use to developers who know Clojure and are familiar with PuppetDB's code base, and allows you to modify PuppetDB's code on the fly.
+This is mostly of use to developers who know Clojure and are familiar with PuppetDB's code base.
+It allows you to modify PuppetDB's code on the fly.
 Most users should never need to use the REPL, and it should usually be left disabled for security reasons.

 Enabling the REPL
 -----